IranNeto/study-notes/Java/OCP_11/cap_1.md

         No pointers or operator overloading compared to C++

     Secure
-        Jaca tuns inside the JVM that creates a sandbox making it hard for Java code to do eveil things to the computer it's running on.
+        Java tuns inside the JVM that creates a sandbox making it hard for Java code to do eveil things to the computer it's running on.

     Multithreaded